charikova/ITP2_project/README.md

           filed2 = models.IntegerField()

-Notice, that each inherited document should have "type" attribute that will be used as a name for creation this type of document.
-The thing is when document's type is created in db, the name of class disappears.
+Notice, that each inherited document should have "type" attribute that will be used as a name for creation this kind of document.
-<strong>Important!</strong> when you will modify models.py code you should run

-     python manage.py makemigrations & python manage.py migrate

-in order to apply your changes into database.
 ## Document Copy
      class DocumentCopy(models.Model):
           """